thecatalinstan/Criollo/README.md

 ## Getting Started

-- [Download Criollo](https://github.com/thecatalinstan/Criollo/archive/master.zip) and try out the included OSX and iOS example apps
+- [Download Criollo](https://github.com/thecatalinstan/Criollo/archive/master.zip) and try out the included OS X and iOS [example apps](https://github.com/thecatalinstan/Criollo/Examples). *Criollo requires [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket), so do not forget to [download](https://github.com/robbiehanson/CocoaAsyncSocket/archive/master.zip) it into `Libraries/CocoaAsyncSocket`*.
 - Read the [“Getting Started” guide](https://github.com/thecatalinstan/Criollo/wiki/Getting-Started) and move further with the [“Doing More Stuff” guide](https://github.com/thecatalinstan/Criollo/wiki/Doing-More-Stuff)
 - Check out the [documentation](http://cocoadocs.org/docsets/Criollo/) for a look at the APIs available
 - Learn how to deploy your Criollo apps in the [“Deployment” guide](https://guthub.com/thecatalinstan/Criollo/wiki/Deployment)